-For the students of the Faculty of Liberal Arts, "two consecutive academic years" refers to four consecutive semesters excluding the period(s) of leave of absence.
+For students of the FLA, "two consecutive academic years" refers to four consecutive semesters excluding the period(s) of leave of absence.

 For re-admitted students and second degree students, only the number of enrollment years and credits obtained after they re-entered or were admitted as second degree students will be calculated.